 Planned Approach to Change Management: An Overview

 It is generally accepted that there are two main approaches to the management of change: the planned approach and the emergent approach Opens in new window.
-This literature focuses on the planned approach, the latter is treated here Opens in new window.
+This literature focuses on the planned approach, the latter is discussed elsewhere Opens in new window.

 In other words, the planned approach views organizational change Opens in new window as essentially a process of moving from one fixed state to another through a series of predictable and pre-planned steps (Burnes, 1996).